Aricia31/DataVisualisation/README.md

 Explanatory - Static

 I made a list of 28 people.
-I've searched one by one the meaning of their names and their origins.
+I've searched one by one the meaning and the origins of their names.
 I linked the name with his corresponding origin and significance.

 Source: https://www.journaldesfemmes.fr/prenoms/lina/prenom-1065
 Source: https://www.betekenisnamen.nl/